 Unlike flow control based congestion avoidance mechanisms [9] [10], we establish schedules for the data transfers without trying to regulate the sending processors' data rate.
-We specifically address the problem of reaching the flow capacity of a fluid in a network by trying to optimally schedule the set of transfers of a collective data exchange.
+We specifically address the problem of reaching the flow capacity of a fluid in a network by trying to optimally schedule accordingly the set of transfers of a collective data exchange.

-There are numerous applications requiring highly efficient network resources: parallel acquisition of multiple video streams each one forwarded to a set of target nodes [11], [12], voice-over-data traffic switching [13], [14] and high energy physics data acquisition and transmission from a large number of detectors to a cluster of processing nodes for filtering and event assembling [15], [16].
+There are numerous applications requiring highly efficient network resources: parallel acquisition and/ or distribution of multiple video streams each one forwarded being further distributed to a set of target nodes [11], [12]; switching of simultaneous voice communication sessions [13], [14]; high energy physics data acquisition and all-to-all transmission from a large number of detectors to a cluster of processing nodes for filtering and event assembling [16], etc.